meliao/osdc_support/quickstart.rst

 -------------------------------------
 1. Apply for and obtain a resource allocation and an account via the `OSDC application <http://www.opensciencedatacloud.org/apply>`_.
 Please allow 2-3 weeks for our allocation committee to review your application.

   * **Note**: The OSDC consoles uses federated login.
-If your organization is on the list of `InCommons members <https://incommon.org/federation/info/all-orgs.html>`_, `UK Federation members <http://www.ukfederation.org.uk/content/Documents/MemberList>`_, or `CANARIE members <http://www.canarie.ca/en/about/partners/members>`_,please apply using those credentials.
+If your organization is on the list of `InCommons members <https://incommon.org/federation/info/all-orgs.html>`_, `UK Federation members <http://www.ukfederation.org.uk/content/Documents/MemberList>`_, or `CANARIE members <http://www.canarie.ca/en/about/partners/members>`_, please apply using those credentials.

 2. Once your request has been approved and you receive a welcome email with details, log into the `main OSDC console <http://www.opensciencedatacloud.org/console>`_.